-- 1. JE Dunn's policy requires 100% tie off in aerial lifts (i.e. articulating platforms, etc.). - 2.
-When working inside of a scissor lift with properly maintained guardrails, 100% tie-off is not required unless the manufacturer recommends it or if the project requires it. - 3.
-All gates and rails must be secured in the proper position. - 4.
+- 1. JE Dunn's policy requires 100% tie off in aerial lifts (i.e., articulating platforms, etc.). - When working inside of a scissor lift with properly maintained guardrails, 100% tie-off is not required unless the manufacturer recommends it or if the project requires it. - 3.
+Retractable's and/or fall restraint shall be used only. - Having a written rescue plan in place that provides detailed instruction and procedures for safe and prompt retrieval. - a.
+Personnel left suspended following a fall-arrest situation. - b.
+Personnel stranded on the work platform of a snagged and/or malfunctioning aerial - 5.
+All gates and rails must be secured in the proper position. $\!\!\!\!\!$ - 6.
 Using steps, planks, or standing on guardrails to increase reach is prohibited.
-Employees shall always stand firmly on the floor of the basket, and shall not sit or climb on the edge of the basket.
+Employees shall always stand firmly on the floor of the basket and shall not sit or climb on the edge of the basket.